wistia/wistia-open-docs/_posts/customizing-your-video.md

 Finally - you can choose whether visitors to the video page will have the option to [leave comments](#turn_off_comments).

-{{ "Changes to the thumbnail won't apply to popover embeds without re-embedding.
-Since popovers reference the exact image used when they're first embedded, you'll want to update their embed codes out in the wild." | note }}

 ### Changing the Thumbnail

 Video still, poster image, first frame... we've heard all sorts of terms for the